Mukulparashar05/MovieMood/server/readme.md

-we use mongoose.atlas for the cloud db and clerk to get the user information from clerk we use webbook its like a messenger and in webbook we use innget that is used for Inngest = event-driven background jobs + scheduling platform for modern web apps.
+we use mongoose.atlas for the cloud db and clerk to get the user information from clerk we use webbook its like a messenger and in webbook we use inngest that is used for Inngest = event-driven background jobs + scheduling platform for modern web apps. now deploy the project on vercel use tmdb for movie data we import axios to make http requests we use postman to test our api